ggwpbs/brawl-stars-server-v27/README.md

 The server is in a very early state.
 Right now, it is NOT recommended to run this on a production environment.
 Please not open issues about missing features, i'm well aware of this.

 ### Notes
 Maybe i will remake the client.
 I need time lmao.
-I'm working on the v23 update maybe i never work on this.
+I'm working on the v23 update, maybe i never work on this.